MarkPajak/turnstile-qr-validator-app/README.md

    npm run setup
    npm run port-emulate

-4. start the app
+3. start the app

    npm start

-5. in a  new terminal on the same directory:
+4. in a  new terminal on the same directory:

-   npm run port-commant
+   npm run port-command